KailaMichelle/travelingVegan-client/README.md

 ---

 ## Shoutouts
+On this project specifically:

-Ally Pittman
+- Ally Pittman
-Zach Milan
+- Zach Milan
-Nathan Harris
+- Nathan Harris
-Michael Petty
+- Michael Petty
-Melisa Larson
+- Melisa Larson
-Leah Davis
+- Leah Davis

-Honestly the list goes on..Thank you to the GA SEI-12 cohort.
-Thank you for all of the emotional and technical support!
+Honestly the list goes on..Thank you for all of the emotional and technical support!

+In general I want to say Thank you to the GA SEI-12 cohort.
 I will miss seeing you all everyday and look forward to further collaborations.